ギャルリー亜出果

 1954 Began creating the lithograph collection "Daphnis and Chloe."

-1956 Created lithographs with a circus theme.
+1956 Created lithographs on the theme of the circus.
 Published the copperplate print collection "Bible."

 1958 Created the lithograph collection "Bible."

-1963 Painted the ceiling of the Paris Opera.
-Held large retrospective exhibitions in Tokyo and Kyoto.
+1963 Created the ceiling painting for the Paris Opera.
+Held a major retrospective exhibition in Tokyo and Kyoto.

-1973 The Marc Chagall National Museum of the Biblical Message (now the Marc Chagall Museum) was built in Nice.
+1973 The Marc Chagall National Museum of the Biblical Message (now Marc Chagall Museum) opened in Nice.

-Museums around the world, including the Metropolitan Museum of Art in New York and the Centre Pompidou in Paris, vied to acquire his works.
+Museums around the world, including the Metropolitan Museum of Art in New York and the Centre Pompidou in Paris, competed to acquire his works.